Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Superradiant Scaling in Disordered Arrays

+in the limit of large $N$.
+This gives a different finite-size correction $\sim N^{-1/2}$.
+We remark that this situation already occurs for $\Theta=\pi$, where for the situation with regular lattice spacing $\lambda_0$, the atoms are still spaced by at least $\lambda_0/2$.
+The reason is that this remaining gap corresponds to a propagation phase of $k_0\lambda_0/2=\pi$ between neighboring atoms.
+Then this phase $\pi$ does not change the maximal decay rate $\Gamma_{+}$, since $c$ depends on $2\xi_{j}$.

 While this analysis does not allow us to predict the numerical prefactor $r_0$, it shows that the observed scaling relations for the maximal decay rate during the burst can be obtained from the relation $\mathcal{R}_\star \propto N \Gamma_+$.
 This observation is rather surprising, as in view of the nonlinear dynamics or the presence of additional Hamiltonian terms, such a simple correspondence is a priori not expected.
-As shown in Appendix \ref{SecSingleExcitationUpperBound} and discussed below, this observation is, however, consistent with an upper bound that is proportional to $\Gamma_{+} N$.
+As discussed in Appendix \ref{AppdxOtherBounds}, this observation is, however, consistent with an upper bound that is proportional to $\Gamma_{+} N$.

-Note that for any non-vanishing $\mu_a>0$, the anomalous finite-size scaling $\sim 1/\sqrt{N}$ is observed up to an atom number of $N \lesssim (\sigma_a^2+\sigma_b^2)/\mu_a^2$, before there is a transition to a $1/N$ scaling for very large $N$.
+Note that for any $\mu_a\neq 0$, the anomalous finite-size scaling $\sim 1/\sqrt{N}$ is observed up to an atom number of $N \lesssim (\sigma_a^2+\sigma_b^2)/\mu_a^2$, before there is a transition to a $1/N$ scaling for very large $N$.
 This explains the rather slow convergence for all disorder strengths $\Theta \gg1$.
 In Appendix \ref{AppdxGaussian}, we also present $\mathcal{R}_\star$ for an ensemble of atoms with Gaussian-distributed phases $\xi_j$.
 Again, we find a disorder-dependent scaling toward the asymptotic limit, which can be explained by this relation between the mean value and the fluctuations in the propagation phases.